 In personal mental crisis and over-dependent

-It is essential for you and your relative not to become over-dependent on you.
-Your relative could lose confidence in doing things for themselves.
-You may find yourself taking on more than you were expecting to and you may feel stressed and tired.
+It´s critical that you and your relative don´t become overly reliant on you.
+Your relative may lose faith in their ability to do things for themselves.
+You may find yourself taking on more than you anticipated, leaving you stressed and exhausted.

 Work towards independence